The

 The NAC network as at 31 March 1952.
 Okuru and Fox Glacier had gone from the network and the Hokitika-based aircraft continued to operate all the West Coast services south of Westport. |

-Westport-Nelson-Wellington sectors.
-Under the new timetable which started on the 31st of March 1952 a Dominie aircraft flew a thrice-weekly service to Haast, leaving Hokitika at 8.00am and returning at 11.00am.
+On the 31st of March 1952, with Douglas DC-3s replacing the Lodestars north of Westport, NAC's flights between Hokitika and Westport returned to a feeder service operated by de Havilland Dominies.
+Hokitika passengers again transhipped to and from the larger DC-3 at Westport.
+Souhtbound under the new timetable a Dominie aircraft flew a thrice-weekly service to Haast, leaving Hokitika at 8.00am and returning at 11.00am.
 Under this new timetable it was possible for passengers to leave Haast to connect with all North and South Island services, including Auckland, Palmerston North, Blenheim, Nelson, Westport and Christchurch.
 Connections for these centres left Hokitika at 11.30am daily.
 The Dominie had seating accommodation for six persons.
 An "as-required' service to Whataroa and Franz Josef upon the return of the Dominie from Westport.

 De Havilland DH89B Dominie ZK-AKY at Hokitika’s Seaview Airport |